 5 Gnosis Algorithm

-The default initial interval is defined at gnosis-algorithm-interval, you can define a custom initial interval for each deck as well.
+The default initial interval is defined at gnosis-algorithm-proto, you can define a custom initial interval for each deck as well.

-gnosis-algorithm-interval is a list of 2 numbers, representing the first two initial intervals for successful reviews.
+gnosis-algorithm-interval is a list of numbers, representing the first initial intervals for successful reviews.
+There is no limit on the length of the list.

 Example: